 Are you interested in purchasing a Blendtec Blender after reading my review?
 I bought the Blendtec Total Classic from Costco ages ago.
 They still carry it and it comes with the Wildside and the Twister Jar.

 If you don’t want to buy from Costco or don’t have a membership, you can buy it from Amazon.

 They have it new or refurbished and you can buy each of the jars separately if you need a second (or third or fourth!) jar.

 - Twister Jar

-Overall, my experience with my Blendtec blender is quite positive.
+Overall, my review of the Blendtec blender is quite positive.
 I’ve used it for YEARS.
 It’s featured in many of my blog recipes.
 I even take it on vacation with me.

 If you’re in the market for a new blender or are saving up to buy a high-quality kitchen appliance.
 I vote for Blendtec!

 More Helpful Reviews